jmbhughes/jmbhughes.github.io/content/pages/news/index.md

 [
     {
         "title":"Promoted to Senior Computer Scientist",
-        "body":"I was promoted to Senior Computer Scientist at SwRI and given the official title of PUNCH Science Operations Center Manager.", "date":"Dec-2023"
+        "body":"I was promoted to Senior Computer Scientist at SwRI and became the PUNCH Science Operations Center Manager.", "date":"Dec-2023"
     },
     {